Elearnmarkets - Financial Market Learning

 The price target depends upon the distance between the parallel lines that create a flag.

-Suppose the flag is 20 pips wide, then the target price will be adding 20 pips with the breakout price in case of bullish pattern and subtracting 20 pips with the breakout price in case of the bearish pattern.
+Suppose the flag is 20 pips wide, then the target price will be adding 20 pips with the breakout price in case of a bullish pattern and subtracting 20 pips with the breakout price in case of a bearish pattern.

 A stop-loss can be placed outside the flag on the opposite side of the breakout.